 We have designed our laminate with maintainability and reparability in mind should it ever be damaged.

 Not as of yet but we will get there!

-The name ’StoneWeave’ refers to Coh&Co Copenhagen’s new and radical frame building technology.
-Interweaving carbon and stone fibres, and fusing them in the world’s first recyclable high performance composite resin, opens new doors for sustainable composite technologies as such – and for the utilisation of composites for bike manufacturers in particular.
+The name ’StoneWeave’ refers to Coh&Co Copenhagen’s new and radical frame-building technology.
+Interweaving carbon and stone fibers, and fusing them in the world’s first recyclable high-performance composite resin, opens new doors for sustainable composite technologies as such – and for the utilization of composites for bike manufacturers in particular.

 Coh&Co’s Stoneweave technology is unique and it is producing the worlds first recyclable composite bicycles.
 As many of you may be aware, carbon fiber composites have a very high CO2 foot print and we can’t hide this – on the other hand they have the potentiel for a very long lifespan and they open the door for some really unique design opportunities.
 No one can deny the fact that when measured by the kilo carbon fiber composites have a CO2 footprint many times that of a material like steel.
 Fortunately we don’t need a lot of it to make a great bike.
 What Stoneweave is opening the door for is reutilising these materials so that their material lifespan has a proportionally lower material lifecycle footprint.
 We believe that in recycling Stoneweave we can reduce the materials CO2 footprint so that it becomes comparable to and even better than some metals while still offering the fantastic design opportunities that composites so famous for.

 In short, we can dissolve the resin system back out of the retired frame.
 This is done utilising a controlled low energy chemical process that relinquishes near virgin fiber and a series of resin substrates all of which can be utilised in other areas in industry.